Skip to content

 The product recommendations in this post are recommendations by the writer and/or expert(s) interviewed and do not contain affiliate links.
 Meaning: If you use these links to buy something, we will not earn a commission.

-We have more granola options on grocery shelves than ever before.
-Even though granola at its core is made from wholesome ingredients like oats, seeds, grains, fruit, and natural sweeteners like honey or maple syrup, the problem with mass-market granola is that popular brands often load up on processed ingredients and have higher amounts of added sugar, saturated fat, sodium, and calories.
+Granola has a health halo that has stuck around for decades, but not all options are created equal.
+Although granola is made from wholesome ingredients like oats, seeds, grains, fruit, and natural sweeteners like honey or maple syrup, the problem with mass-market granola is that popular brands often load up on processed ingredients and have higher amounts of added sugar, saturated fat, sodium, and calories.
 These unhealthy granolas can trick us into thinking we are eating a nutritious snack when we are actually derailing some of our health goals for the day.
 But it is possible to find a healthy granola—you just need to use our guide.

-• Added sugar: It's important to review the added sugar and choose one that is on the lower end.
-Although granola can be a tasty treat, it often contains excessive amounts of added sugar.
-A good rule of thumb is to look for cereals that have no more than 8 grams (2 teaspoons) of added sugar per serving.
-Most major public health organizations like the American Heart Association recommend limiting added sugars to about 10% of total calories.
-For women, the AHA recommends no more than 6 teaspoons per day and for men, 9 teaspoons.
+• Added sugar: Although granola can be a tasty treat, it often contains excessive amounts of added sugar.
+A good rule of thumb is to look for granolas with no more than 8 grams (2 teaspoons) of added sugar per serving.
 Added sugars can masquerade under more than 30 different names, including dextrose, maltose, syrups, nectars, honey, and molasses.

 • Whole grains: The first ingredient on the label of any granola you buy should be a whole grain.
 Normally, it will be rolled oats, but any type of whole grain is acceptable, including kamut, spelt, quinoa, millet, and buckwheat.
 This will help ensure that the cereal provides more fiber and protein.